fbpx

 Planning and Conservation

 London Parks & Gardens is the County Gardens Trust for Greater London, affiliated to The Gardens Trust.
 The Gardens Trust is a statutory consultee, which means that local authorities are legally obliged to consult with us before deciding on applications and policies which affect historic parks and gardens.
 Local authorities must consider our response as part of their decision process.
-We also work with other campaigns to protect our green spaces from development or privatisation.

 To read more about the history of how County Gardens Trusts, including London Parks & Gardens, joined with The Gardens Trust, please read this article which was published in Garden History, Journal of The Garden Trust volume 50:2 (2022).